Call Us: 972.538.4343

 Teens and adults may also struggle with airway related concerns.
 These often include grinding, snoring, daytime fatigue, poor sleep quality, or TMJ discomfort.
 In these cases, orthodontic treatment can help improve jaw alignment, tongue space, and breathing efficiency.

 To learn more about our braces options, visit our Braces page.
+For clear aligner options, see our Angel Aligners and Invisalign pages.

 Orthodontic Treatments That Support Airway Health